-Fulbright Greece awards scholarships for academic research and/or lecturing in all disciplines at various educational, cultural and research organizations in Greece.
+Fulbright Greece awards scholarships for study, academic research and/or lecturing in all disciplines at various educational, cultural and research organizations in Greece.

 Fulbright is much more than a scholarship - Fulbright gives scholars the opportunity to have a transformative cultural and academic experience and provides unrivalled support both during and after the Fulbright grant period.
 Receiving a Fulbright Award opens many doors and offers unparalleled global networking opportunities.

 Please refer to the respective grant category to obtain application information and further details: